jeffThompson/Recipes/recipes/larb-gai.md

 make toasted rice powder:
 1. heat wok or skillet over high heat
 2. add raw rice and cook until rice is toasted and dark brown (3-5 mins)
-3. remove from wok and cool, grind into a coarse powder in a mortar or blender
+3. remove from wok and cool, grind into a coarse powder in a mortar or food processor

 make the galangal paste:
 1. in a dry cast iron skillet, roast the garlic, galangal, and shallots until fragrant and soft
-2. (galangal should take about 5 minutes, garlic and shallots might take 15-20 mins)
+2. (galangal should look dry  on both sides but don't let it burn, should take about 5 minutes)
 3. pound in a mortar and pestle (or grind in a food processor) until a smooth, "lightly fibrous" paste forms

 make salad: